-Failure to meet the specified targets triggers the conditions for actions as described below:
+Failure to meet the specified targets triggers actions as described below:

-Condition for suspension: RCs that have an Availability of less than 70% for three consecutive months will be suspended, i.e. removed from the production infrastructure.

-Conditions for justification: RCs not providing minimum monthly performance (70% availability, 75% reliability) are requested to provide justification through a GGUS ticket.

-RPs that exhibit a list of sites above 10% of Unknown status MUST provide justification through a GGUS ticket.
+Justification of Unknown Status: RPs that exhibit a list of sites above 10% of Unknown status must provide justification through a GGUS ticket.
 In a GGUS ticket COD will ask the RP to investigate the issue and fix the problem.
 NGIs RPs should close the ticket as a sign that they are aware of the problem.

+Justification of low Availablity: RCs not providing minimum monthly performance (70% availability, 75% reliability) are requested to provide justification through a GGUS ticket.

+Suspension: RCs that have an Availability of less than 70% for three consecutive months will be suspended, i.e. removed from the production infrastructure.

 Resource infrastructure Providers

 It is mandatory that EGI RPs comply with the following monthly targets: